micmejia/bible-dump/NKJV/Psalms/Ps 1.md

 ###### 1
-Blessed _is_ the man Who walks not in the counsel of the [^a]ungodly, Nor stands in the path of sinners, Nor sits in the seat of the scornful;
+Blessed _is_ the man Who walks not in the counsel of the ungodly, Nor stands in the path of sinners, Nor sits in the seat of the scornful;

 ###### 2
-But his delight _is_ in the law of the Lord, And in His law he [^b]meditates day and night.
+But his delight _is_ in the law of the Lord, And in His law he meditates day and night.

 ###### 3
-He shall be like a tree Planted by the [^c]rivers of water, That brings forth its fruit in its season, Whose leaf also shall not wither; And whatever he does shall prosper.
+He shall be like a tree Planted by the rivers of water, That brings forth its fruit in its season, Whose leaf also shall not wither; And whatever he does shall prosper.

 ###### 4
 The ungodly _are_ not so, But _are_ like the chaff which the wind drives away.